wes-kosater/PDB-Distance-Finder/README.md

 This script will take a PDB file as input, extract all of the alpha carbon positions, read the atomic coordinates, apply an all vs. all Euclidean distance calculation, and output a matrix in the form of a heatmap.

+If you find a use for this script, please do let me know by shooting me an email.

 Note: The script in its current version cannot handle PDB files with AltLocs.
 I'm looking into ways to fix this.

 ### Dependencies